Caregiver Burnout Quiz: Warning Signs You Shouldn't Ignore [5-Min Test]

 - Set realistic expectations and accept help from others

-Burnout recovery takes time, and the timeline varies based on how long you’ve been caregiving, your available support system, and your current health status.
-Saying “yes” when people offer assistance benefits everyone involved.
+Burnout recovery takes time, and the timeline varies based on how long you've been caregiving, your available support system, and your current health status.
+Saying yes when people offer assistance benefits everyone involved.

 Your health directly impacts the quality of care you can provide.
 Addressing caregiver burnout protects both you and your loved one.
-Taking this quiz is your first step toward finding balance while continuing to provide excellent care.
+This quiz is a step toward finding balance as you care for your loved one.

-Key Takeaways
+Key takeaways

 FAQs